A showcase of best practices for exciting online education

 If you would like to learn more about The Cool Connection and consider setting up a similar project at your own university or together with your university community, please do not hesitate to reach out to us!
 We are always happy to discuss your ideas and answer your questions.

-An important note on the side: In September we are launching the much awaited new release of The Cool Connection.
+An important note on the side: In September 2020 we launched the much awaited new release of The Cool Connection.
 The new release includes a completely new design, improved gameplay and new features!